 If you’re a restaurant you could set up a food stall with highlights of your best dishes.
 A cool idea for beauty salons could be a pop-up manicure station in a mall or shopping centre.
 Remember to hand out business cards or flyers so people can find their way back to your business.

 Insider Tip 3: Go take a look at the I Heart Market and the Shongweni Farmers Market in Durban.
 Both markets host some amazing Yoco businesses and are a great way to get your business out there this Summer.

 Make sure your customers can pay how they would like to.
 It’s heart-wrenching to have gone through all the effort of creating your product and convincing a customer to buy, only to have them not able to pay you.
-Keep in mind that most people prefer not to carry cash so providing alternative options for payment like a Yoco Go card machine will help guarantee you don’t lose any sales.
+Keep in mind that most people prefer not to carry cash so providing alternative options for payment like a Yoco Go or Neo card machine will help guarantee you don’t lose any sales.

 We’ll let you in on a secret – customers spend 30% more when paying by card compared to cash.